 One year ago today I quit my job, leaving my comfort zone to start a new business.
 The thought had been circling in my mind for some time, but I’d always silenced it with self-doubt and a perceived sense of security from my regular paycheck.
 But last October I finally stepped into the unknown, thanked my fantastic colleagues for their inspiration and encouragement, and moved from London to San Francisco.
-Here’s my retrospective.
+Here’s my retrospective on entrepreneurship.

 Entrepreneurship (and in fact any new venture) is never really what you expect.
 In many ways that’s the point.
 It’s a voyage of personal and professional discovery — about yourself, your customers and your business model.
 There isn’t a linear trajectory toward success or failure.
 It’s an experiment, and a challenging one at that.